Article by Somerset West Attorney - Nanika Prinsloo

 If you need to keep going and your business is viable, we can put the structures (of which liquidation is one leg) in place that will enable you to do that.
 After a consultation with us, you will learn that liquidation is just a tool to use, it is not the end of the world.
 On the contrary, it is stopping your business from coming to an end.

 The Master of the High Court appoints a liquidator after liquidation to wind up the insolvent estate of the business.
-While the liquidation process and the winding up ofthe bu siness takes place, the business owner is left free to continue with his business if he wants to.
+While the liquidation process and the winding-up of the business take place, the business owner is left free to continue with his business if he wants to.

 The classic mistake business owners make is to borrow money or bond their houses to put more money into the business to keep it going.
 This rarely works, because basically, unless something drastic happens that helps the business to trade out of its problem, the extra monies are basically just carrying the business.
 All you will be doing is juggle the books.
 The sooner you get rid of the problem and walk away, the better chance your business has to survive without having to throw good money after bad.

 SARS is a creditor like any other and will become part of the liquidation.
-SARS stands about third in line of creditors.
+SARS stands about a third in line of creditors.
 It stands after the banks with bonds, landlords and the liquidator’s fees.
-If, in the liquidation process, there are proceeds and it is sufficient to pay SARS, then SARS will get money, otherwise it will not.
-In my experience, for the last 10 years, SARS has never proved a claim against any insolvent Business’ estate and close their file as soon as there is a liquidation.
+If in the liquidation process, there are proceeds and it is sufficient to pay SARS, then SARS will get money, otherwise it will not.
+In my experience, for the last 10 years, SARS has never proved a claim against any insolvent business' estate and closed their file as soon as there is a liquidation.